 City dwellers can give the soil back to the Earth by discarding it in your nearby park or communal garden.
 Of course, you can send it to the trash as well.
 Then the soil goes to a landfill and doesn’t hurt the trash there.
 Click here for a tutorial on pruning your roots.

 Just a reminder.
-I highly recommend that you buy my favorite nursery pots.
-I have personally used these and I know you’ll be pleased with them as well.
+I highly recommend that you buy my favorite nursery pots (Amazon) I have personally used these and I know you’ll be pleased with them as well.